-During the quarter ended December 31, 2017, all of the Company's efforts were focused on its 100% owned Ixtaca gold/silver project in Puebla State, Mexico.
+During the quarter ended June 30, 2018, all of the Company's efforts continued to be on its 100% owned lxtaca gold/silver project in Puebla State, Mexico, where it is aiming to complete a feasibility study ("FS") during this year, building on its positive pre-feasibility study completed in 2017.

-Much of the work during the recent quarter was focused on collecting the data necessary to complete a feasibility study (FS) on Ixtaca, which Almaden anticipates will be completed this year.
-The Company has selected a team of independent engineers including SRK Consulting (U.S.), Inc. (SRK) and Moose Mountain Technical Services ("MMTS") to lead the FS.
+The FS study is being led by a team of independent engineers including SRK Consulting (U.S.), Inc. ("SRK") and Moose Mountain Technical Services ("MMTS").

-Various programs currently underway include:
+Various programs recently concluded or currently underway include:

-- A resource model update to include new drill hole data; - Metallurgical test work to: - o demonstrate repeatability of metallurgical performance; - o test opportunities to further improve metallurgical performance; - Process and Infrastructure FS engineering design; - Mine planning and production optimization studies; - Further disassembly of the Rock Creek processing plant to accelerate preparations for moving the plant to the Ixtaca site; - Construction and commissioning project management planning; - Geotechnical site investigation work; and - Water management studies.
+- a resource model update to include new drill hole data; - metallurgical test work to: - o demonstrate repeatability of metallurgical performance; - o test opportunities to further improve metallurgical performance; - ore sorting testwork as reported in a new release dated July 16, 2018.
+Ore sorting shows good potential to improve mill performance.
+Further tests are underway; - process and Infrastructure FS engineering design; - mine planning and production optimization studies; - preparations for moving the Rock Creek processing plant to the Ixtaca site; - construction and commissioning project management planning; - · geotechnical site investigation work; and - water management studies.

-Almaden is also in the final stage of preparing an Environmental Impact Assessment (Manifiesto de Impacto Ambiental or "MIA") for Ixtaca and expects to submit the MIA this year.
 A key aspect of the ongoing work towards a feasibility study relates to water.
 The Company's technical report titled "Pre-Feasibility Study of the Ixtaca Gold-Silver Project Puebla State, Mexico", dated effective May 17, 2017 (the "PFS"), and filed on SEDAR on May 17, 2017, and subsequent studies include the following highlights relating to water:

-- Local water resources are underutilized and the mine plan will not disturb local domestic water sources - In the current plan, groundwater pumping wells will not be required, according to baseline hydrology studies and water balance. - A robust tailings management facility (TMF) based on a monthly water balance has been designed so that no process water is discharged, i.e. the TMF will be a "zero discharge facility". - Mine development includes a water storage reservoir that, based on current water balance planning, could supply more than 2,000 m3 per day to the local community. - The neutralizing potential present in the site rocks is sufficient to neutralize any acid generated.
+- Local water resources are underutilized and the mine plan will not disturb local domestic water sources. - In the current plan, groundwater pumping wells will not be required, according to baseline hydrology studies and water balance. - A robust tailings management facility ("TMF") based on a monthly water balance has been designed so that no process water is discharged, i.e. the TMF will be a "zero discharge facility". - Mine development includes a water storage reservoir that, based on current water balance planning, could supply more than 2,000 m3 per day to the local community. - The neutralizing potential present in the site rocks is sufficient to neutralize any acid generated.